Interacting Brownian motions in infinite dimensions with logarithmic interaction potentials: Introduction

-In \cite{o.dfa} the unlabelled diffusion was constructed using the Dirichlet form approach.
-The advantage of this method is that it gives a general and simple proof of construction, and, more significantly, allows us to apply singular interaction potentials, which are particularly of interestss, such as the Lennard-Jones 6-12 potential, hard core potential and so on.
-We remark that all these potentials were excluded by the SDE approach.
-See \cite{yoshida}, \cite{ark} \cite{tane.udf}, and \cite{yuu.05} for other works concerning the Dirichlet form approach to IBMs.
+In \cite{odfa} the unlabeled diffusion was constructed using the Dirichlet form.
+The advantage of this method is that it gives a general and simple proof of construction, and more significantly, it allows us to apply singular interaction potentials, which are particularly of interest, such as the Lennard--Jones 6--12 potential and hard core potential.
+We note that all these potentials were excluded in the SDE approach.
+See \cite{yoshida,ark,taneudf} and \cite{yuu05} for other works on applying the Dirichlet form approach to IBMs.

-We remark that in all these works, except some parts of \cite{o.dfa}, the equilibrium states are supposed to be Gibbs measures with Ruelle's class interaction potentials $ \Psi $.
-Thus the equilibrium states are described by the DLR equations (see \eqref{:13}), the usage of which plays a pivotal role in the previous works.
+We remark that in all these works, except some parts of \cite{odfa}, the equilibrium states are supposed to be Gibbs measures with Ruelle's class interaction potentials~$ \Psi$.
+Thus, the equilibrium states are described by the Dobrushin--Lanford--Ruelle (DLR) equations [see (\ref{qg5})], the usage of which plays a pivotal role in the previous works.